simondrichards/archery/README.md

 6) Further options could be implemented for the player to select the correct English words on the target matching the Chinese character(s) displayed below the target, or to select the correct tone on the target to match an audio sound of the Chinese word.

+7) A High Score view could be implemented, comparing scores to other players, linked through their ChinesePod accounts